 The Do’s and Don’ts of Naming Your Food Truck

 The following tips are designed to help narrow the potential field and make your choice a little easier:

 THE DO’s OF NAMING YOUR FOOD TRUCK

-	- DO make it memorable.
+- Make it memorable.
 Tell ten people the name you are considering.
 A week later, connect with them again and ask them to recall that name.
 How many people were able to accurately remember it?
 If it was less than seven, you may want to consider other more memorable alternatives that truly grab people’s attention.

-	- DO make it phonetic.
+- Make it phonetic.
 Crazy food truck names and quirky misspellings have become quite a trend, but it’s frustrating for consumers.
 No one wants to have to spell out the name of a business every time they talk about it.
 Make your mobile food business name phonetic so that people will be able to Google it from hearing it out loud

-	- DO consider the visual impact of the name.
+- Consider the visual impact of the name.
 How it will look on the truck itself, the internet (your website, social media sites), advertisements, business cards, etc. As with the sound of the words, try playing around with various looks by writing them down on paper or typing them into your computer.

 THE DON’Ts OF NAMING YOUR FOOD TRUCK

 - DO NOT name your roaming bistro too soon.
 It’s exciting to name your food truck, but it’s more important to get it right.
 Take your time.

 - DON’T select a name that is too long or confusing.